Biden says Meadows ‘worthy of being held in contempt’ - NewsBreak

 The House voted late Tuesday to hold Meadows , former President Donald Trump ’s fourth and final chief of staff, in contempt of Congress for refusing to testify before the select committee investigating the Jan.
 6 assault on the U.S. Capitol.
 Two Republicans, Reps.
 Liz Cheney (Wy.) and Adam Kinzinger (Ill.), both of whom are members of the Jan.
 6 committee, voted with Democrats to approve the contempt charge.

 The move refers Meadows to the Justice Department, which will now need to decide whether to pursue criminal contempt charges against the former chief of staff.
 The Justice Department moved forward with a criminal contempt charge against Trump ally Steve Bannon earlier this year on a referral from Congress after he refused to cooperate with the Jan.
-6 committee.‘Ski for Free’ COVID-19 vaccine sweepstakes registration now open to 5-11-year-olds and booster recipients
+6 committee.Mark Meadows suing Pelosi, Jan.
+6 committee

 The White House has sought to avoid commenting on or influencing ongoing Justice Department proceedings, though Biden told reporters in October he believed the department should prosecute individuals who refuse to cooperate with the Jan.
 6 committee’s subpoenas.